3 Days in London Itinerary | The Perfect 72 Hours in London

 St Dunstan’s in the East is one of those unique and cute places to see in London in 3 days.
 Want to know what to do in London for 5 days read my 5 days in London itinerary.

 Museums, markets, an iconic theatre, and stunning streets.
-Day 3 in London is a dream for foodies, history-lovers, artists, and culture-seekers.
+The final day of London of this curated “3 Days in London Itinerary” a dream for foodies, history lovers, artists, and culture-seekers.

 Shakespeare’s Globe